mhofmann-Khoury/knit_script/README.md

 to set it specifically if you are.

 Let's consider the following example where we are making our stockinette tube but switching the order of the layers halfway across the tube.
-This will make two connect tubes, the first with stockinette facing out and the second with reverse stockinette facing out:
+This will make two connected tubes, the first with stockinette facing out and the second with reverse stockinette facing out:

 ```knit_script
 import cast_ons;